 After downloading the Linux package, copy it to any directory on the Linux system.
-Since you will need an Altova LicenseServer in order to run MapForce Server, you may want to download LicenseServer from the Altova website at the same time as you download MapForce Server, rather than download it at a later time.
+Since you will need to license MapForce Server with an Altova LicenseServer, you may want to download LicenseServer from the Altova website at the same time as you download MapForce Server.